shetty-tejas/devsetup/README.md

 curl https://raw.githubusercontent.com/shetty-tejas/devsetup/refs/heads/master/install.sh | sh
 ```

+Behind the scenes, installation is as simple as creating a script in `$HOME/.local/bin/`.
+You won't need any su privileges.

 After it's installed, you need to initialize the config file:

 ```sh
 devsetup init-config
 ```

-You should be finding the config file in `$HOME/.config/devsetup.json`.
+You can find the config file in `$HOME/.config/devsetup.json`.
-###### NOTE: You can also set a custom directory for storing your config file by setting DEVSETUP_CONFIG_FOLDER environment variable.
+##### You can also set a custom directory for storing your config file by setting DEVSETUP_CONFIG_FOLDER.
+##### Example: `set DEVSETUP_CONFIG_FOLDER="$HOME/.dotfiles"` would write and read config from `$HOME/.dotfiles/devsetup.json`.

+Now, you can update the config file as per your needs.
+The example file has the tooling that I use, so feel free to replace them as per your needs.

 ## Usage

-After installation, you can manage your development environment and packages using the `devsetup` command.
+After installation (and updating the configuration as you want), you can manage your development environment and packages using the `devsetup` command.

 1. You can install the packages for a particular tool by calling `devsetup install {tool}`.